grymmjack/qb64pe-wiki-to-markdown/markdown_files/LASTAXIS.md

 <blockquote>

-* Returns the number of axis that can be read on a specified device number within the number of [_DEVICES](DEVICES.md) found.
+* Returns the number of axis that can be read on a specified device number within the number of _DEVICES found.
-* A valid number can be sent to the [_AXIS](AXIS.md) function to find any relative axis movements.
+* A valid number can be sent to the _AXIS function to find any relative axis movements.
-* The devices are listed in a numerical order determined by the OS and can be read by the DEVICE$ function.
+* The devices are listed in a numerical order determined by the OS and can be read by the [DEVICE\$](DEVICE\$.md) function.
-* The [_DEVICES](DEVICES.md) function must be read before using [_LASTAXIS](LASTAXIS.md) or an "Illegal Function Call" error will occur.
+* The _DEVICES function must be read before using _LASTAXIS or an "Illegal Function Call" error will occur.
 * Devices include keyboard(1), mouse(2), joysticks, game pads and multiple stick game controllers.

 </blockquote>